freeCodeCamp/freeCodeCamp/guide/english/csharp/linq/index.md

 # LINQ (Language Integrated Query)

 LINQ (Language Integrated Query) is a Microsoft programming model and methodology that essentially adds formal query capabilities into Microsoft .NET-based programming languages.
 LINQ offers a compact, expressive, and intelligible syntax for manipulating data.
-The real value of LINQ comes from its ability to apply the same query to an SQL database, a DataSet, a list, a dictionary, etc.
+The real value of LINQ comes from its ability to apply the same query to a SQL database, DataSet, List, Dictionary, and more.

 ## Example

-LINQ can be used to filter, transform, search data and a lot more of complex tasks.
+LINQ can be used to filter, transform, and search data.
 Let's say we have the following list of objects:

 ```csharp
 var fruits = new List<Fruit>() {